shifabanu/LeetCode/README.md

 # LeetCode Problems

-The repository solely focusses on the logic behind the solution to the questions.
+The repository solely focusses on logic behind the solution to the questions.
 Code is not available for all the problems.
 I will be writing the code later.